tc39/proposal-float16array/README.md

 Authors: Kevin Gibbons

-Champions: Leo Balter
+Champions: Leo Balter, Kevin Gibbons

 This proposal is at Stage 1 of [The TC39 Process](https://tc39.es/process-document/).
+It will be presented to the committee for stage 2 or 3 at [the March meeting](https://github.com/tc39/agendas/blob/main/2023/03.md).

 Spec text is available [here](https://tc39.es/proposal-float16array/).